MohammedNabil99/protech-store/README.md

 This is a eCommerce site called ProTech built using the MERN stack.
 It is a full-featured site with shopping cart and PayPal & credit/debit options for accepting payments.

-You can try out the site by visiting: https://protech-n1ul.onrender.com/
+You can try out the site by visiting: https://protech-n1ul.onrender.com/ (may take 1-2 minutes for the site to load)

 ## Features